 Beyond the Stacks

-While the library is closed and we are staying at home and practicing social distancing, the internet and social media are exploding with new ways to keep us entertained and informed without leaving the comfort and safety of our homes.
-In addition to the library’s digital resources for ebooks, audiobooks, magazines, movies, and more, we’ve gathered additional resources that we hope will entertain you, allow your world to expand beyond your living room, and help you learn a new skill or brush up on an old one.
+Even though the library is now open with limited hours, many of us are still staying at home and practicing social distancing.
+Meanwhile, the internet and social media continue to provide new ways to keep us entertained and informed without leaving the comfort and safety of our homes.
+In addition to the library’s digital collections for ebooks, audiobooks, magazines, movies, and more, we’ve gathered additional resources that we hope will entertain you, allow your world to expand beyond your living room, and help you learn a new skill or brush up on an old one.

 We will be updating this list on a regular basis so be sure to check back.
 And don’t miss the STAFF PICKS section at the end to see what we are doing.
-If you want to contact us, the Adult Services department has virtual desk hours from 9-5, Monday-Friday, and until 7 on Thursday.
+The Information Desk is available for questions during opening hours which are Monday-Saturday 10 a.m. to 2 p.m. and also 4 p.m. to 7 p.m. on Tuesday and Thursday evenings.
 You can contact us by phone, chat, or email.

 In addition to the list here, check out Creativebug, one of the library’s databases, where you can find instruction from experts and video tutorials for every type of artistic endeavor, from knitting and sewing, to beading, upholstery, and bookmaking, journaling and writing.